Eye conditions

 Retinitis pigmentosa (RP)

 Retinitis pigmentosa (RP) is the name of a group of genetic or inherited diseases that affect the retina.
-It leads to loss of night and side vision.
-RP can occur from birth through to late adulthood.
+It leads to an initial loss of night and peripheral vision, and can progress to more broad vision loss over time.
+RP can occur from birth through to late adulthood, and different subtypes have different rates of progression and outcomes.

 Overview

-Retinitis pigmentosa (RP) is one of the most common types of inherited retinal disease.
+Retinitis pigmentosa (RP) is one of the most common types of inherited retinal disease (IRD).
 It is also called rod dystrophy or rod-cone dystrophy.

 For normal vision, the retina acts like the film in a traditional camera.
 It is here where the pictures are created, then sent to the brain for interpretation.